 Knowing that the salty version may not be everyone’s cup of tea, Obubu – an innovative agricultural social enterprise in Kyoto – also offers a ‘Sweet Sakura tea’.
 The leaves are preserved in sugar, and gently unfurl as the tea brews.
 You can read all about sakuracha (lovely photos) and order tea on the Obubu website.

 If you fancy curling up with a atmospheric, intriguing read, try ‘The Cherry Blossom Murder’, from the ‘Josie Clark in Japan mystery’ series by British author Fran Pickering.
-Immerse yourself in the world of the famous Japanese all-female Takarazuka revue (Japanese all-female musical theater troupe) and their associated fan clubs, as seen through the eyes of Londoner Josie Clark.
+Immerse yourself in the world of the famous Japanese all-female Takarazuka revue (Japanese all-female musical theatre troupe) and their associated fan clubs, as seen through the eyes of Londoner Josie Clark.

 Finding a body under the Tokyo sakura trees, Josie becomes intent on unraveling the case and finding the murderer.
 The author has spent much time in Japan, which is clear by the authentic, but not overwhelming, descriptions of Japanese scenes and culture.